kks32/phd-thesis-template/README.md

 Usage: `sh ./compile-thesis.sh [OPTIONS] [filename]` [option]  compile: Compiles the PhD Thesis
-[option]  clean: removes temporary files no filename required
+[option]  clean: removes temporary files - no filename required

 #### Using the Batch file on Windows (PDFLaTeX)

 *    Open command prompt and navigate to the directory with the tex file.
 Run `compile-thesis-windows.bat`.

-*    Double click on `compile-thesis-windows.bat`
+*    Alternatively, double click on `compile-thesis-windows.bat`

 -------------------------------------------------------------------------------